British Columbia - Moraine Lake and the snow-draped mountains

 Welcome to Vancouver!

-Meet at the airport and depart for Vancouver.
-Check into the hotel and overnight stay.
+Meet at the airport and set off for Vancouver.
+Settle into the hotel for an overnight stay.

 Day 2